 I bet you are quivering with anticipation to learn about…anticipation in fiction.
 When I work with my editorial clients, I work a lot with interiority, which I define as thoughts, feelings, reactions.
-Emotions are a big part of getting to know a character.
+Emotions are a big part of storytelling and getting to know a character.
 Often, a protagonist’s (or other POV character’s) emotions are the reader’s guide for their own feelings.
 If Chris is getting anxious about X, we will also feel that tension mounting.
 If Amy can’t wait for Y, the audience will (ideally) sit a little straighter in anticipation of it.

 Anticipation in Fiction and How it Builds Tension

-One thing I’ve been thinking about a lot is this idea of anticipation.
+One thing I’ve been thinking about a lot is this idea of anticipation in storytelling.
 Tension rises best when it builds gradually, in my opinion.
 Think about it.
 The most (wonderfully) painful horror movies are the ones where the doomed character searches the entire house for the murderer who we know is there.
 The first few opened closets (complete with musical crescendo) are painful.
 The part where they peek into the attic is worse.
 But by the time they’ve searched every room and they’re about to open the final door, I’m on the very edge of sanity, eyes half-closed, rocking in my seat.